ceph/ceph/doc/mgr/diskprediction.rst

 The connection settings can be configured on any machine with the proper cephx credentials; they are usually the monitor node with client.admin keyring.
-Run the following command to set up connection betweet Ceph system and DiskPrediction server.
+Run the following command to set up connection between Ceph system and DiskPrediction server.

 ::